-Taxing land and buildings is one of the oldest forms of taxation in the United States.
+Taxing land and buildings is one of the oldest forms of taxation in the United States, and actually has its roots in ancient Egypt, Persia, and China.
 Before income and sales taxes, local governments used property-based taxes to finance most of their activities.
 Property taxes remain a major source of revenue for local governments.
 Most local governments collect taxes on both real and personal property, but they have been moving away from taxing intangible property such as bank accounts and corporate stocks and bonds.

 "Ad Valorem" Taxes